arader/zshadow/README.md

 In the above output you can see the tags, their datasets, and the times for each replication.
 The last two have never been sent, due to the '-' in the LAST SENT column

+# Help
+Use the **zshadow help** command to get a breakdown of what commands are available.
+Use **zshadow help <command>** to get detailed help, including the list of options, for a specific command.